How do I place a 3D model on the map?¶

 osgEarth::GeoTransformclass inherits from

-I added a node, but it has no texture/lighting/etc. in osgEarth.
+I loaded a model, but it has no texture/lighting/etc. in osgEarth.
 Why?¶

 Everything under an osgEarth scene graph is rendered with shaders.
 So, when using your own models (or creating geometry by hand) you need to create shader components in order for them to render properly.